Yeast Types

 | 1.0% of flour (10g per 1kg flour) | 1-1.5 hours | Minimal flavor development |

 Less yeast + more time = better flavor.
 This is why pizza and artisan bread recipes use tiny amounts of yeast with long fermentation schedules (often including cold fermentation in the fridge).
+I've done side-by-side tests with the same dough at 0.1% vs 1% instant yeast, and the slow-fermented version had a noticeably more complex, slightly tangy flavor that the quick version couldn't match.

 Troubleshooting yeast problems

-| Dough will not rise | Dead yeast, water too hot (killed it), or too cold (not activated) | Test yeast by proofing; check water temperature |
+Dead yeast, water too hot (killed it), or too cold (not activated).
+Test yeast by proofing first.
+Check water temperature with a thermometer.

-| Very slow rise | Old yeast losing potency, kitchen too cold, or salt touching yeast directly | Use fresh yeast, warm environment (24-26°C), add salt after initial mix |
+Old yeast losing potency, kitchen too cold, or salt touching yeast directly.
+Use fresh yeast, move to a warm spot (24-26°C), and add salt after the initial mix.

-| Dough rose and collapsed | Too much yeast or too long bulk fermentation | Reduce yeast amount, shorten bulk, or use cold fermentation |
+Too much yeast or too long bulk fermentation.
+Reduce yeast amount, shorten bulk, or use cold fermentation.

-| Dense, heavy bread | Not enough yeast, under-proofed, or over-kneaded | Increase yeast, extend proof time, or knead less |
+Not enough yeast or under-proofed.
+Increase yeast, extend proof time, or knead less.

-| Strong yeasty smell/taste | Too much yeast relative to fermentation time | Reduce yeast and extend bulk for better balance |
+Too much yeast relative to fermentation time.
+Reduce yeast and extend bulk fermentation for better balance.

-| Uneven rising (some spots rise, others flat) | Active dry yeast not fully dissolved | Dissolve completely before adding, or switch to instant |
+Active dry yeast not fully dissolved.
+Dissolve completely before adding to flour, or switch to instant.

 Storage